MuhammadUsmanAnjum/MuhammadUsmanAnjum/README.md

-- 🔭 I’m currently working on FYP(Campus SU)
+- 🔭 I’m currently working in Webbuggs
 - 🌱 I’m currently learning Python(Django)
 - 💬 Ask me about Tech Rlated Things.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/muhammadusmananjum/">Linkdin</a>
-- ⚡ Fun fact: Hackathons.
+- ⚡ Fun fact: